 - Istria, Croatia

 - Great Barrier Reef & Whitsunday Islands, Australia

 For more great reasons to visit Shetland, read our other stories below.

 Shetland lamb is 'food as philosophy': born, reared and finished in Shetland - its quality is appreciated by world-class chefs and first-class butchers.
 Lean, succulent and tender, with the unique flavours of heather, wildflowers, herbs and seaweed - an exceptional dining experience is ensured.

 A Shetland seasonal speciality is Reestit Mutton soup.
 Traditionally the mutton is steeped in brine, hung in the rafters, and lightly smoked by the peat fire.
 After time, the salted Mutton, and tatties, are made into a heart-warming soup; accompanied by buttered bannocks and a wee dram or two; served to the 'first-fitters' on New Year's Day as they visit each house welcoming in the New Year with family and friends.
 Why not celebrate the festive season in culinary style too?
-Order our outstanding Shetland lamb, raise a glass to our beautiful islands, and enjoy the flavour of Shetland!

 Just as the true flavours of Shetland can be tasted in our lamb, the history of Shetland life is reflected in our dialect.
 This unique dialect has both Scottish and Nordic roots, and is an essential element of Shetland's distinctive heritage and culture.